BernardQuatermass/exim-wiki/SecurityReleaseProcess.md

 9. Prepare a release tarball from local git; prepare a standalone patch.
 Also sign the standalone patch, not just the tarball.
 These should be considered "embargoed resources".
+  * Confirm that you used a signed tag in your local git repo and that the built tarball has a sensible version number in `src/version.h`
+  * Build and use this tarball yourself.
 10. Put these embargoed resources behind a web-server with HTTP Basic/Digest authentication in front of them.
 Create a couple of dedicated usercodes with decent passwords, one for each list.